chiffa/BioFlow/dev_log.rst

    end we need to have both of them build before we can run automated analysis.
 A nice fix would be to raise flags when they are loaded, instead of relying on the loading behaviors.
 (Deprecated)

--  Event sourcing pattern for the graph assembly and modification from the base databases.
+-  (WillNotFix) Event sourcing pattern for the graph assembly and modification from the base databases.
 (Far Fetched)

 -  The execution entry points have to be the five canonical queries.